JerryYWChen/careerpilot/README.md

 AI is used for semantic understanding and recommendation generation.

-Python is used for deterministic business logic such as scoring, requirement completeness validation, and strength/gap classification.
+Python is used for deterministic business logic such as scoring, requirement completeness validation, strength/gap classification, and evaluation.

 ### Evaluation Pipeline